sofipereyra/Become-A-Frontend-Developer/README.md

-## 📌Introductory Program Airont
+## 📌 Introductory Program Airont

 #  About 👇

 - Hi!
 I'm Sofi.
-This is a sumary of research on Git and JavaScript, you'll find what is it, how does it works, commond commands, proper syntax at my Handbook and links with more data.
+This is a sumary of research on Git and JavaScript, you'll find what it is, how does it works, common commands, proper syntax at my Handbook and links with more data.
 I hope you like it!
 - Project status: In progress

 #  Bibliography 🧷